natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 }
 ```

-This function loads a `Pack` resource given an ID number and stores a Handle in
+This function loads a `Pack` resource given an ID number and stores a handle in
 a global array.
 This function also contains two roadblocks to interpreting the
 resources:

 1. Some packs are encrypted, as indicated by the call to `CryptData()` when the
    pack number is above a certain value.
+This is because levels 4 through 10
+   were restricted to registered players.
 2. Each pack is compressed by the LZRW algorithm which is decompressed by a call
    to `LZRWDecodeHandle()`.